vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 ### Exercise 3 - Create a graph of the models

 As part of a modeling activity, analysts would consider many factors, such as the Cheese Cave Device message content, and create mappings in DTDL **Property** and **Telemetry** field definitions.
 In order to use these DTDL code fragments, they would be incorporated into an **Interface** (the top-level code item for a model).
 However, the **Interface** for a Cheese Cave Device model would form just a small part of the Azure Digital Twins environment for a Contoso Cheese Factory.
-As modeling an environment that represents an entire factory is beyond the scope of this course, a greatly simplified environment that focuses on a Cheese Cave Device model, an associated Cheese Cave model, and a Factory model will be considered instead.
+As modeling an environment that represents an entire factory is beyond the scope of this lab, a greatly simplified environment that focuses on a Cheese Cave Device model, an associated Cheese Cave model, and a Factory model will be considered instead.
 The model hierarchy is as follows:

 * Cheese Factory Interface
 * Cheese Cave Interface